camvan91/numerical-algorithms/README.md

 ## TODO

-- [ ] write the main algorithms in the book
+- [x ] write the main algorithms in the book
 - [ ] add some important comments among codes
 - [ ] add some bonuses about approximating distributions